salesforcecli/plugin-org/messages/create_scratch.md

 # description

-There are three ways to create a scratch org: either specify a definition file that contains the options, use the --edition flag to specify the one required option, or use the --snapshot flag to create a replica scratch org from a snapshot.
+There are four ways to create a scratch org:

+    * Specify a definition file that contains the scratch org options.
+    * Use the --edition flag to specify the one required option; this method doesn't require a defintion file.
+    * Use the --snapshot flag to create a scratch org from a snapshot.
 Snapshots are a point-in-time copy of a scratch org that you create with the "sf org create snapshot" command.
+    * Use the --source-org flag to create a scratch org from an org shape.
+Org shapes mimic the baseline setup of a source org without the extraneous data and metadata; you create an org shape with the "sf org create shape" command.

+The --edition, --snapshot, and --source-org flags are mutually exclusive, which means if you specify one, you can't also specify the others.

 For any of the methods, you can also use these flags; if you use them with --definition-file, they override their equivalent option in the scratch org definition file: